 My name is Mike Wolfcale and I am the Administrator for the Village of Middle Point.
 I would like to welcome you to the webpage, and to give you a little bit of history about the Village water and sewer plants.

 The Village has been providing drinking water since 1936 to the residents of Middle Point.
 Each year we conduct over 1,600 tests for over 30 different contaminants.
-I am State certified through the EPA to perform most of these tests.
-The tests that I am not certified to conduct are sent to Alloway Labs in Lima, which reports directly to the EPA.
+Tests that I am not certified to conduct are sent to Alloway Labs in Lima, which reports directly to the EPA.